vicky-di-zhang/cs61a-2023-fall/README.md

 - **Additional information:**
   - Since the purpose of my study is work- and application-oriented rather than academic and theoretical.
 Therefore I skipped all scheme-related lessons and exercises.
+  - Because hw06 requires a password to unlock, I used the spring 2023 version of hw06 and hw07 instead.
   - If you want to run or verify doctest, you can enter this command in the terminal:  python -m doctest name_of_your_file.py